 How do I get there?

-Eiger Lodge is best accessed from the stairs above village Bus Stop 8 at the Easternmost end of the Mount Hotham village.
-If you are taking your car, the best option is to pay for your parking online in advance at:
+Eiger Lodge is best accessed from the stairs above Village Bus Stop 8 at the Easternmost end of the Mount Hotham village.
+If you are taking your car and don't have a Season Pass, the best option is to pay for your parking online in advance at:

-That way, you can just drive in and park (the resort will check your number plates).
+That way, you can just drive in and park (the resort may check your number plates).
 Here's how parking works when staying at Eiger:

 - First park near Bus Stop 8 to unload your gear.
 You need to carry your gear up the staircase and across to Eiger Lodge (see map).
 The parking limit at the staircase is 2 hours.

 - Then drive your car down the hill in the Omeo direction.
 The resort staff will direct you where to park.

 - Finally, catch the free village bus service (see below) back to Bus Stop 8 and walk back to the lodge.
 The bus runs until very late.

 Wheel chains are mandatory when driving to Mount Hotham (and there is a fair chance you will have to fit them because the road is steep and travels through an exposed high altitude area).